-In this paper, we address the issue of quantum non-Abelian gauge theories including both composite and background fields, with a systematic treatment based on Yang--Mills theories quantized using the Faddeev--Popov method \cite {FP} in the presence of both composite and background fields.
+In this paper, we address the issue of quantum non-Abelian gauge theories including both composite and background fields with a systematic treatment based on Yang--Mills theories quantized using the Faddeev--Popov method \cite {FP}.
 A combined treatment of Yang--Mills fields $A_{\mu }$ with composite and background ones calls for a joint introduction of these ingredients on a systematic basis.
 We suggest to use the symmetry principle as such a systematic guideline.
-Thus, suppose that a generating functional $Z\left( J,L\right) $ of Green's functions with composite fields is given, depending on sources $ J_{A}$ for the usual fields $\phi ^{A}$, and also on sources $L_{m}$ for the composite fields $\sigma ^{m}\left( \phi \right) $.
+Thus, suppose that a generating functional $Z\left( J,L\right) $ of Green's functions with composite fields is given, depending on the sources $J_{A}$ for the usual fields $\phi ^{A}$, and also on the sources $L_{m}$ for the composite fields $\sigma ^{m}\left( \phi \right) $.
 One may ask how some background fields $B_{\mu }$ can be introduced in such a way as to produce an extended functional $Z\left( B,J,L\right) $ which reflects the symmetries inherent in $Z\left( J,L\right) $.
-Suppose, on the other hand, that a generating functional $Z\left( B,J\right) $ of Green's functions in the background field method is given, also featuring some symmetries, and then one may ask how composite fields $\sigma ^{m}\left( \phi ,B\right) $ with sources $L_{m}$ can be introduced for the resulting $Z\left( B,J,L\right) $ to inherit the original symmetries.
+Suppose, on the other hand, that a generating functional $Z\left( B,J\right) $ of Green's functions in the background field method is given, also featuring some symmetries, and then one may ask how some composite fields $\sigma ^{m}\left( \phi ,B\right) $ with sources $L_{m}$ can be introduced for the resulting $Z\left( B,J,L\right) $ to inherit the original symmetries.
 These two approaches prove to be equivalent in the sense outlined in the following preliminary exposition.

 In the first approach, one is given a generating functional $Z\left( J,L\right) $,